Why Digital Marketing Channels are Vital

 But the reality is different, especially for B2B marketers.
 The email hasn’t died; it’s grown more sophisticated.

 Email marketing enables you to cast a wide net with limited resources.
 It requires thoughtful preparation, targeting, and creative legwork up front, but sales and/or marketing automation software makes it easy to run ongoing programs with minimal manual effort.
 And once you’ve created an automation sequence for these particular digital marketing channels, the process of replicating and tweaking it for different segments is relatively simple.

-The sheer volume of automation systems and ESPs on the market give marketers and sales leaders plenty of options to choose from to suit their budget, further increasing the potential to maximize ROI.
+The sheer volume of automation systems and ESPs on the market gives marketers and sales leaders plenty of options to choose from to suit their budgets, further increasing the potential to maximize ROI.